roddicki/phonegap-play-audio/README.md

 A Phonegap project that is a simple API for playing audio files on Android and iOS

+This projects aims to give some simple HTML5 style functionality to the audio playback for the phonegap/cordova media plugin https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-media/index.html

 ## Usage
 Create a new phonegap project using Phonegap cli or desktop app.
 Replace the www directory with this working repository (it includes test audio files).